 This project is intended to entertain the customer.
 This happens not only with gameplay elements, but also with the story and other mechanics of the game.

 The game will be realised in a 2D-sidescrolling environment where the player has to fight against enemies.
-There is also a levelling system in which the player gains Experience by defeating enemies, bosses, completing quests, finding Easter Eggs, etc...
+There is also a levelling system in which the player gains experience by defeating enemies, bosses, completing quests, finding Easter Eggs, etc...
 We will also add some achievements.

 3. Initial Situation

 The RPG-2D-Sidescrolling-Genre isn’t used so often, however there are some Games which use the same Mechanics such as “Dust: An Elysian Tail” which is more in a comic style than a pixel style like “Adventures of an Adventurer”.
 It is also more fast paste than our game.
 Dust also allows the player to make “hit-combos”.
 This means for example, while the enemy is in the air one can get more points or experience points.
 The Story of “Dust” is not intended to be humorous like ours.
 In “Dust” the player cannot change his weapon, which means only one sword can be used.

 Another example of the 2D-Sidescrolling-Genre would be “MapleStory”.
-However this Game is more designed to be a MMORPG instead of a Singleplayer-Game like ours.
+However this game is more designed to be a MMORPG instead of a Singleplayer-Game like ours.
 Another thing in “MapleStory” that is different from our game is that there is no real goal to achieve.
 Which means that the game never ends.
-Because the game never ends many players set their goal to level their player to the highest level, but this is connected to spend a lot of time in the game killing monsters and completing quests.
+Because of this many players set their goal to level their player to the highest level, but this is connected to spend a lot of time in the game killing monsters and completing quests.
 “MapleStory” is also designed in a cute Anime style.

 The last example we want to describe is “Rogue Legacy”.
-Out of the three games we wanted to refer to this one is the closest to our game.
+Out of the three games we wanted to refer to this one as the closest to our game.
 Rogue Legacy is built like a Rogue-Like, which means the player has only one life and if he dies it means he has to start a new game.
 However “Rogue Legacy” is more like a Semi-Rogue-Like.
-That means if the player dies it loses all of its items and experience points from the current character, but does not lose its progress.
+That means if the player dies (s)he loses all of his/her items and experience points from the current character, but does not lose its progress.
 After that it starts at the beginning of the dungeon with one of three heroes to select.
-Another interesting Point of „Rogue Legacy „would be that the levels, and even the 3-characters from which one can choose at the beginning or after the player dies, are generated randomly.
+Another interesting point of „Rogue Legacy” would be that the levels, and even the 3-characters from which one can choose at the beginning or after the player dies, are generated randomly.
 The Art style of “Rogue Legacy” is also the most similar to our game because it also uses a pixel style with sprites.

 4. General Conditions and Constraints